-SN List of Experiments 1 Point-to-point transformation.
+Credit: 2 Max.
+Marks: 100(IA:40, ETE:60) 0L+0T+4P End Term Exam: 2 Hours List of Experiments SN Point-to-point transformation.
 This laboratory experiment provides for thresholding an image and the evaluation of its histogram.
 Histogram equalization.
-This experiment illustrates the relationship among the intensities (gray levels) of an image and its histogram.
-2 Geometric transformations.
+This experiment illustrates the 1 relationship among the intensities (gray levels) of an image and its histogram.
+Geometric transformations.
 This experiment shows image rotation, scaling, and translation.
-Two-dimensional Fourier transform 3 Linear filtering using convolution.
+2 Two-dimensional Fourier transform Linear filtering using convolution.
 Highly selective filters.
-4 Ideal filters in the frequency domain.
+3 Ideal filters in the frequency domain.
 Non Linear filtering using convolutional masks.
-Edge detection.
+Edge 4 detection.
 This experiment enables students to understand the concept of edge detectors and their operation in noisy images.
-5 Morphological operations: This experiment is intended so students can appreciate the effect of morphological operations using a small structuring element on simple binary images.
-The operations that can be performed are erosion, dilation, opening, closing, open-close, close-open.
+Morphological operations: This experiment is intended so students can appreciate the effect of morphological operations using a small structuring element on simple binary images.
+The 5 operations that can be performed are erosion, dilation, opening, closing, open-close, close-open.

-BT6CS4-22: Machine Learning Lab
+BT6CS09-CP02: Machine Learning Lab

-SN List of Experiments 1 Implement and demonstrate the FIND-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
+Credit: 2 Max.
+Marks: 100(IA:40, ETE:60) 0L+0T+4P End Term Exam: 2 Hours SN List of Experiments 1 Implement and demonstrate the FIND-S algorithm for finding the most specific hypothesis based on a given set of training data samples.
 Read the training data from a .CSV file.
-2 For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.
+2 For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate- Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.
 3 Write a program to demonstrate the working of the decision tree based ID3 algorithm.
-3 Use an appropriate data set for building the decision tree and apply this knowledge to classify a new sample classify a new sample 4 Build an Artificial Neural Network by implementing the Back propagation algorithm and test the same using appropriate data sets 5 Write a program to implement the naïve Bayesian classifier for a sample training data set stored as a .CSV file.
+Use an appropriate data set for building the decision tree and apply this knowledge to classify a new sample 4 Puild on Artificial Neural Network by implementing the Pack propagation algorithm and test the same using - appropriate data sets 5 Write a program to implement the naive Bayesian classifier for a sample training data set stored as a $.CSV$ file.
 Compute the accuracy of the classifier, considering few test data sets.
-6 Assuming a set of documents that need to be classified, use the naïve Bayesian Classifier model to perform this task.
+0 Assuming a set of documents that need to be classified, use the naive Bayesian Classifier model to perform this task.
 Built-in Java classes/API can be used to write the program.
-Calculate the accuracy, precision, and recall for your data set.
-7 Write a program to construct a Bayesian network considering medical data.
-Use this model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.
-You can use Java/Python ML library classes/API.
-8 Apply EM algorithm to cluster a set of data stored in a .CSV file.
-Use the same data set for clustering using k-Means algorithm.
-Compare the results of these two algorithms and comment on the quality of clustering.
-You can add Java/Python ML library classes/API in the program.
+Calculate the accuracy, precision, and recall for your data 7 Sel.
+Write a program to construct a Payasian nativork considering medical data.
+Use this model to demonstrate the diagnosis of heart patients using standard Heart Disease Date Set.
+You can use Java/Puthen ML library classes/A PI 8 Apply FM algorithm to cluster a set of data stored in a CSV file.
+Use the same data set for clustering using 0 k-Means algorithm.
+Compare the results of these two algorithms and comment on the quality of clustering You can add Java/Python ML library classes/API in the program.
 9 Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
 Print both correct and wrong predictions.
 Java/Python ML library classes can be used for this problem.
 10 Implement the non-parametric Locally Weighted Regression algorithm in order to fit data points.
 Select appropriate data set for your experiment and draw graphs.

-BT6CS4-23: Python Lab
+BT6CS10-CP03: Python Lab